Ja4e/lyrus/README.md

 do use lyrics10.py file

-will implement customizable keybinding changes

-and adding more support in detecting players
+will add more support in detecting players